 You can import virtual machines (VMs) that have been saved as OVF/OVA files using the Import wizard.
-The wizard will take you through many of the usual steps needed to create a new VM in XenCenter: nominating a home server, and configuring storage and networking for the new VMs, plus some additional steps required as part of the OVF import process, including:
+The wizard takes you through many of the usual steps needed to create a VM in XenCenter: nominating a home server, and configuring storage and networking for the new VMs, plus some additional steps required as part of the OVF import process, including:

 - Specifying security settings if the OVF package includes a certificate or a manifest.

-See Creating a New VM for an overview of the steps involved in creating a new VM.
+For an overview of the steps involved in creating a VM, see Creating a New VM.

-Imported OVF packages will appear as vApps when imported using XenCenter.
-When the import is complete, the new VMs will appear in the XenCenter Resources pane and the new vApp will appear in the Managing vApps dialog box.
+Imported OVF packages appear as vApps when imported using XenCenter.
+When the import is complete, the new VMs appear in the XenCenter Resources pane and the new vApp appears in the Managing vApps dialog box.

 - You need an RBAC role of Pool Admin to import OVF/OVA packages.
-The Import wizard will perform checks to ensure that you have a Pool Admin role in the destination pool before allowing you to continue.
-See RBAC overview for more information about RBAC roles.
+The Import wizard performs checks to ensure that you have a Pool Admin role in the destination pool before allowing you to continue.
+For more information about RBAC roles, see RBAC overview.

-- When importing an OVF Package that was compressed or contains compressed files, additional free disk space is necessary on your XenServer host to decompress the files.
+- When importing an OVF Package that was compressed or contains compressed files, extra free disk space is necessary on your Citrix Hypervisor host to decompress the files.

 - Open the Import wizard: on the File menu, select Import.

-- If you enter a URL location (http, https, file, ftp) in the Filename box, on clicking Next, a Download Package dialog box opens and you must specify a folder on your XenCenter host where the package will be copied.
+- If you enter a URL location (HTTP, HTTPS, file, FTP) in the Filename box, on clicking Next, a Download Package dialog opens.
+Use this dialog to specify a folder on your XenCenter host where the package is to be copied.

-If the package you are importing includes any EULAs, accept them and then click Next to continue.
-If no EULAs are included in the package, the wizard will skip this step and move straight on to the next page.
+If no EULAs are included in the package, the wizard skips this step and moves straight on to the next page.

 Specify the VM location and home server.
-On the Location page, choose the pool or standalone server where you want to place the VMs you are importing from the Import VM(s) to list, and (optionally) assign them a home server:
+On the Location page, choose the pool or standalone server where you want to place the VMs you are importing from the Import VMs to list.
+Optionally, assign the VMs a home server:

 If you do not want to nominate a home server, select Don’t assign a home server from the list in the Home Server column.